potatolondon/djangae/docs/deferred.md

 * `_countdown` - Number of seconds by which to delay execution of the task.
 Overrides `_eta`.
 * `_name` - A name for the Cloud Tasks task.
 Can be used to avoid repeated execution of the same task.
 * `_service` - Name of the App Engine service on which to run the task.
 Defaults to the `default` service.
 * `_version` - Name of the version of the App Engine service on which to run the task.
 If no version is specified the task will run on the latest version.
+(See usage notes.)
 * `_instance` - Name of the App Engine instance on which to run the task.
 * `_transactional` - Boolean, which if True delays the deferring of the task until after the current database transaction has successfully committed.
 Defaults to False, unless called from within an atomic block, in which case it's forced to True.
 * `_using` - Name of the Django database connection to which `_transactional` relates.
 Defaults to "default".